 In cold weather, or if the room temperature is too cool, but the outage is short, the water won’t have enough time to change too much, and the fish should be just fine, because water has a temperature change “lag time,” since it tends to hold on to heat longer than air does.

 You can wrap your tank in blankets, towels, or clothing to keep in the heat.
 You can also add warm water, but use caution!
 You don’t want to overheat the fish or add water that will actually lower the temperature of a tropical tank.

 There are a couple of safer ways to do this, but there’s always some risk of changing the water temperature too quickly and causing temperature shock for your fish.
 A rapid decrease in water temperature can kill or injure your fish, so don’t try to change the water temperature too quickly.

 Before attempting to adjust the water temperature, check the temperature first.
 If the temperature is off enough to cause concern, then do the following:

-- If the temperature needs to be adjusted up, and you can heat water on a grill, gas stove, or other device that works without electricity, then heat up a small amount of water.
-Carefully pour the heated water into a tupperware container, and let the the container float in the tank.
+- If the temperature needs to be adjusted, and you can heat water on a grill, gas stove, or another device that works without electricity, then heat up a small amount of water.
+Carefully pour the heated water into a Tupperware container, and let the container float in the tank.